mandeep/conda-tracker/README.md

 [![Build Status](https://travis-ci.org/conda/conda-tracker.svg?branch=master)](https://travis-ci.org/conda/conda-tracker)

-conda-tracker is a tool that links git repositories and patches into an aggregate repository.
-By grouping repositories and patches into a single repository, tasks such as updating conda recipes prior to submitting to conda-concourse-ci become much easier.
+conda-tracker is a tool that clones repositories from an organization into an aggregate repository.
+By grouping repositories into a single repository, tasks such as updating conda recipes prior to submitting to conda-concourse-ci become much easier.

 ## Installation